opengisch/QField-docs/documentation/how-to/qfield-interface/decorations.en.md

     **Example of a more complex title:**

-    You can combine static text with variables and functions to create a more detailed title.
+    Combine static text with expression variables and functions to generate dynamic titles:

-    Code snippet

     ```sql
     -- Creates a title like: "Survey for Project *' %project_name% - 20xx"